 In a composable CDP architecture, each capability—data ingestion, identity resolution, segmentation, activation—can be fulfilled by a different tool.
 For example:

 The warehouse acts as the single source of truth, eliminating data silos and reducing the need to copy customer data into yet another platform.
+See the Composable CDP Vendors section below for a breakdown of the leading platforms in this space.

 Warehouse-Native Foundation